dreamind/ix/workshops/presenting-data/index.md

 \\}

-Most modern browsers support CSS3 which allows you to import your typeface of choice.
+Most modern browsers support CSS3, which allows you to import your typefaces/fonts of choice.
 [Google Fonts](http://www.google.com/fonts) provides you an easy way to include fonts from its collection.
-Go to the site, select a font that you like, and click on the `Quick-use` icon.
-Follow the instructions and in the **Add this code to your website:** section, you can see various ways to include the selected font to your web page.
+Go to the site, select a font that you like, click on the `Quick-use` icon, and follow the instructions.
+In the **Add this code to your website:** section, you should see various ways to include the selected font in your web page.

-Suppose you select `Lora` font, you can add the following line into your CSS.
+Suppose you select `Lora` font, you need to add the following line into your CSS.

     @import url(http://fonts.googleapis.com/css?family=Lora);